-The efforts behind establishing interoperability for multi-access edge computing (MEC) applications stem from two organizations, the European Telecommunications Standards Institute (ETSI) and Open Fog Consortium.
-ETSI released its first set of MEC APIs and the group is collaborating with Open Fog Consortium to build fog-enabled MEC technologies for 5G and the Internet of Things (IoT).
+The efforts behind establishing interoperability for edge computing applications stem from two organizations, the European Telecommunications Standards Institute (ETSI) and Open Fog Consortium.
+ETSI released its first set of edge APIs and the group is collaborating with Open Fog Consortium to build fog-enabled edge technologies for 5G and the Internet of Things (IoT).

-Here’s a review of the current standardizations on MEC applications.
+Here’s a review of the current standardizations on edge applications.

 - GS MEC 009 – General Principles of Mobile Edge Service APIs: Reveals the processes for defining RESTful multi-access edge service APIs, including naming conventions, provisions for an OpenAPI definition, and outlining API patterns.